networkit/networkit/Doc/www/get_started.rst

 - A modern C++ compiler, e.g.: `g++ <https://gcc.gnu.org>`_ (>= 4.8) or `clang++ <http://clang.llvm.org>`_ (>= 3.7)
 - Python 3 (>= 3.4 is recommended, 3.3 supported)
 - `Pip <https://pypi.python.org/pypi/pip>`_
 - `SCons <http://scons.org>`_: Please note that SCons is only available for Python 2.
 For installation via pip, we have a script that builds the C++ part of NetworKit,	so you can try it without SCons.
+- `Cython <http://cython.org/>`_ (>= 0.21): Only needed by developers.

 NetworKit uses some additional external Python packages.
 While you do not need them to run NetworKit, it is strongly recommended to install them in order to use all the features of NetworKit:

 - scipy
 - numpy